earth3300/ec01-colors/README.md

 # ec01-colors
-Uses the HSL color model to generate a set of solors.
+Uses the HSL color model to generate a set of colors.
 To be used for ordering.